mggg/mggg.github.io/_category_pages/basics.md

 key: basics
 index: 1
 output: true
-layout: category
+layout: bio-list
 show_categories: true
 ---

+# Basics

 Understanding democracy is a system-level challenge -- not just districts, but all the practices and procedures that go into electing representatives.
-Here, you’ll find clear, accessible explanations behind some of the key topics we work on.
+Here, you'll find clear, accessible explanations behind some of the key topics we work on.
 Whether you're a student, journalist, community advocate, or a curious citizen, these guides break down complex ideas into digestible concepts.

-Topics include:
+{% include basics.html %}